A few finite and infinite identities involving Pochhammer and $q$- Pochhammer symbols obtained via analytical methods: Abstract

 \section{Abstract}

 We present several identities with a form of polynomials or rational functions that involve Pochhammer and $q$-Pochhammer symbols and $q$ -binomials (i.e. Gauss polynomials).
 All these identities were obtained by some analytical methods based on infinite expansions of the ratio of densities in a Fourier series of polynomials orthogonal with respect to the density in the denominator.
-The aim of the paper is clear.
 We want a unified approach to justify many known and unknown identities.
-The purpose of studying these identities is to simplify calculations occurring while dealing with Pochhammer and $q$-Pochhammer symbols.
+The purpose of studying these identities is to simplify calculations occurring while dealing with Pochhammer and $q$ -Pochhammer symbols.
 Additional possible applications of the results presented in the paper are applications within the Combinatorics and the transformation formulae of hypergeometric and basic hypergeometric functions.